TapiocaFox/Daijishou/DSESS.md

 You can see  `{scraperKeyword}` is encoded as `%7BscraperKeyword%7D`.
 So do `{localeLanguage}`.
 And those will be replaced by corresponding string values.

-All parameters **must be translated to URL query encoded string**.
+All parameters **must be encode to URL query encoded string**.
 Concatenate by URL parameters rules.
 Same with following DSESS URL parameters.
 Also the DSESS URL parameters are processed with below order.

 ### 1. Target site link selector parameter